Bid to oust Speaker Johnson fails but GOP turmoil remains

 Last week, Greene threatened to move forward with the motion to vacate after the House voted on an aid bill for Ukraine.

-Two Republican co-sponsored her resolution — Arizona Rep. Paul Gosar and Kentucky Rep. Thomas Massie.
+Two Republicans co-sponsored her resolution — Arizona Rep. Paul Gosar and Kentucky Rep. Thomas Massie.

 Greene met twice this week with Johnson, including an over two-hour meeting on Monday.